 THE DAY HAS COME!
-Hold your vegan horses, Verdine has opened its doors to the Houston public and is now serving delicious, inventive vegan food to the the world!!
-I’ve only been a little bit excited about this day, and SUPER excited that everyone can now fawn over the amazingness that Chef Stephanie has created.
+Hold your vegan horses, Verdine has opened its doors to the Houston public and is now serving delicious, inventive vegan food to the world!!
+I’ve only been a little bit excited about this day.
+So I’m now SUPER excited that everyone can now fawn over the amazingness that Chef Stephanie has created.

 I’ve been a fan girl since the Ripe Cuisine days.
-You might recognize the name from the vegan food truck that has traveled around Houston popping up at farmer’s markets and events around town.
-I first discovered the goodness that is Ripe Cuisine back in 2014 at the Downtown Farmer’s Market that occurs each Wednesday.
+You might recognize the name from the Houston’s vegan food truck that popped up at farmer’s markets around town.
+I first discovered the goodness that is Ripe Cuisine back in 2014 at the Wednesday Downtown Market.
 An immediate convert–one of her veggie burger combos made it onto our Top Veggie Burgers in Houston list–I’ve loved watching the evolution of her company and brand to what it is today!

-The Ripe Cuisine food truck gained so much traction, that Stephanie Gorbon eventually rebranded to Verdine in 2018 anticipating the opening a restaurant.
-The name “Verdine” comes from the Latin and French words for truth and green, which are at the heart of what the restaurant is promises to deliver in its food.
+The Ripe Cuisine food truck was so popular, that Stephanie Gorbon eventually rebranded to Verdine in 2018 anticipating the restaurant.
+The name “Verdine” comes from the Latin and French words for truth and green.
+Both are at the heart of what the restaurant is promises to deliver in its food.

 The new restaurant is located in the new Heights Waterworks complex by Hopdoddy.
 The building itself is a refurbished city of Houston public works building with large industrial windows, high ceilings, and original brick from the 1920s.
 The outside patio overlooks massive blue pipes that were once key functioning parts of the Heights.
 The design of the space emulates the fresh, clean food that they serve without being a stereotypical vegan green.
 Antique mirrors adorn the walls with a main color pallet of white, light blue and exposed wood.
 The only green in the restaurant is from live plants and–of course–the food!